rareguy/video2painting/README.md

 # video2painting

-A short script to convert any video supported by OpenCV Python (without audio) to artsy styled video like stop-motion painting etc. Currently uses three main mode: `oil`, `point`, and `ascii`.
+A short script to convert any video supported by OpenCV Python (without audio) to artsy styled video like stop-motion painting etc. Currently uses three main mode: `oil`, `point`, and `linedraw`.

 Written in Python3.
 Tested in Python3.7 in Windows